k1LoW/filt/README.md

 # filt

-`filt` is a interactive/realtime stream filter
+`filt` is a interactive/realtime stream filter.

 ## Usage